 "The peace of mind that results from that rich conversation improves the mental and social well-being of patients and reassures them that their family won’t experience the suffering of not knowing what they would have wanted if they became unable to participate in...

 As I contemplate life on my porch in late-May 2020, I feel many different emotions.
 As a nursing home and hospice physician, I mostly feel sad that so many of the people I care for are dying—often without the basic comfort of a family member at the bedside.
 I...

 I have never died, so this entire book is a fool’s advice.
 Book Review On the first page of her new book, Sallie Tisdale writes: “I have never died, so this entire book is a fool’s advice.”
 But with her knowledge, experience and kind Buddhist heart she explores many...

 Client Advocate Volunteer Program

-End of Life Choices California has developed Client Advocate Volunteers to serve as advocates for Californians who are seriously or terminally ill.
-These volunteers provide general and specific information along with personal support to people who are facing end of life planning and decision making.
+EOLCCA’s Client Advocate Volunteers serve as advocates for Californians who are seriously or terminally ill.
+Our volunteers can provide both information and personal support to people who are facing end of life planning and decision making.

 Schedule a Talk

 We would love to come to your organization and speak to your group:

 - Senior care and retirement communities